-13 See Gnu Make Wikipage for details: https://en.wikipedia.org/wiki/Make(software)
+&lt;sup>13 See Gnu Make Wikipage for details: https://en.wikipedia.org/wiki/Make\(software)

-- outside entities and fain-grain delegation can be supported by the SSI out of the box.
-The SSI implementation is provided in cloud, in multitenant approach. - Security and privacy interface: the interface is a collection of a number of interconnected security services, specified below: - Communication security: All the communication among the security components, system components and resources should be secured.
+- Security and privacy interface: the interface is a collection of a number of interconnected security services, specified below: - Communication security: All the communication among the security components, system components and resources should be secured.
 In the baseline implementation, the communication was in general protected by Transport Layer Security -TLS protocol.
 The TLS protocol provides data origin integrity and authenticity as well as confidentiality service of information exchanged in the communication.
 The baseline approach is used in communication with the Prosumer Cloud Service and presented security components.
 The challenge of secure communication with the Resource abstraction interface and beyond, towards the devices and actuators and the End-user interface is a work in progress and needs to be further integrated in the final system setup. - Authorization interface: The interface provides an ability to manage devices ids in household access control security policies.
-The interface is used to add or remove End User Interface device id to the household security policy.
+The interface is used to add or remove End-user Interface device id to the household security policy.
 The policy is used while providing access control decisions. - Access control service: The Access Control Service (ACS) uses the digital certificates issued by the trust management module and internal security policies to provide access control decisions regarding access of system entities to the Prosumer Cloud Service REST API or access to messaging service messages, for example MQTT.
 The service is performing well to support large number of requests to the REST API or messaging communication channels.
 The policies can be fain grain and can control access to REST API HTTP methods (GET, PUT, PULL, etc.) or read and/or write access to MQTT topics.
 The policies access to resources can be either role- or identity-based.
 Through specific procedures, the policies could be updated to manage dynamically issued digital certificates. - Security interceptors: The interceptors are services or programmable features that enforce authorisation decisions.
 An MQTT interceptor is a service running as a plugin on a Mosquitto MQTT broker.
 The service intercepts each topic's read or write, authenticates the connection, invokes the authorization engine with information who would like to access the resource (topic) and in what manner (read, write) and enforces authorization decision when provided.
 The programmable solutions are embedded into the Python Tornado implementation environment and enable controlling access to each RAI API REST web server route.
 In the same manner the other services like Digital Twin Repository, Automated Flexibility Management, etc. will be mannered.